Melanie Klein: Life

-Melanie Klein was born into a Jewish family and spent most of her early life in Vienna.
+Melanie Klein was born into a Jewish family and spent most of her early life in Vienna, Austria.
 She was the fourth and final child of parents Moriz, a doctor, and Libussa Reizes.
-Educated at the Gymnasium, Klein wanted to go on to university to study medicine.
-However, her family's loss of wealth – and the pressure on her, as a young woman, to marry and have children – caused her to give up on realizing this wish.

 At the age of 21, she married an industrial chemist, Arthur Klein, and soon after gave birth to their first child, Melitta.
 Klein then had her second child, Hans, in 1907 and her third and final child, Erich, in 1914.
 After having those two additional children, Klein suffered from clinical depression as these pregnancies took a toll on her.
 This and her unhappy marriage soon led Klein to seek treatment.
 Shortly after her family moved to Budapest in 1910, Klein began a course of therapy with psychoanalyst Sándor Ferenczi.
 It was during their time together that Klein developed an interest in the study of psychoanalysis.

 Encouraged by Ferenczi, Klein began her studies by observing her own children.
 During this time, there was little documentation on the topic of psychoanalysis in children.
-So, Klein took advantage of this by developing her "play technique".
+Klein took advantage of this by developing her "play technique".
 According to Klein, play is symbolic of unconscious material that can be interpreted and analyzed in the same way that dreams and free associations are in adults.
 Later, her research contributed to the development of play therapy.

-During 1921, with her marriage failing, Klein moved to Berlin where she joined the Berlin Psycho-Analytic Society under the tutelage of Karl Abraham.
-Although Abraham supported her pioneering work with children, neither Klein nor her ideas received much support in Berlin.
-As a divorced woman whose academic qualifications did not even include a bachelor's degree, Klein was a visible iconoclast within a profession dominated by male physicians.
-Nevertheless, Klein's early work had a strong influence on the developing theories and techniques of psychoanalysis, particularly in Great Britain.

-Her theories on human development and defense mechanisms were a source of controversy, as they conflicted with Freud's theories on development, and caused much discussion in the world of developmental psychology.
-Around the same time Klein presented her ideas, Anna Freud was doing the very same.
-The two became unofficial rivals of sorts, amid the protracted debates between the followers of Klein and the followers of Freud.
-Amid these so-called 'controversial discussions', the British Psychoanalytical Society split into three separate training divisions: (1) Kleinian, (2) Freudian, and (3) Independent.
-These debates finally ceased with an agreement on a dual approach to instruction in the field of child analysis.